Don't love him anymore?

 Have you discussed this issue with someone you trust, such as a friend, counselor, or therapist?
 Even so, have you considered talking to your boyfriend about this?
 While it may not be such a comfortable conversation to have, your boyfriend may certainly appreciate your honesty and your openness with your feelings.
 In addition, he may be having his own feelings about the relationship as well.
 Open and honest communication, in any relationship, is key to expressing wants, needs, and desires.
 Perhaps such a discussion would be a good opportunity to communicate what you like/don't like about your relationship and how to improve it.
 Still, you may decide that taking some time apart would be a good experience for both of you, or that breaking up would be the way to go.

-If you are a student at Columbia and would like to discuss this with a counseling professional, you can make an appointment with a counselor at Counseling and Psychological Services (Morningside) or the Mental Health Service (CUMC).
+If you would like to discuss this with a counseling professional, you can visit the Mental Health America website to locate a provider in your area.
 You may also decide to have couples counseling if you feel the need for it.
 For more ideas and resources about relationships, you may want to read some of the responses in the Go Ask Alice!
 Relationships archives.
-If you are not at Columbia, you can visit the Mental Health America website to locate a provider in your area.

 Remember, understanding your feelings and communicating with your boyfriend are promising steps to helping you feel comfortable with any decision you make regarding your relationship.
 Good luck!